CeON/dataverse/doc/sphinx-guides/source/user/account.rst

 Create a Dataverse account using Institutional Log In
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-Go to “Log In” in the upper right corner of Dataverse.
+Go to "Log In" in the upper right corner of Dataverse.
 #.
 Select the "Your Institution" button under the "Other options" header
 #.
 Using the dropdown menu, select your institution then click the Continue button to go to your institution's log in page.
 #.
 After you put in your institutional credentials successfully, you will be brought back to Dataverse to confirm your account information, and click "Create Account".